 Skip to Content

-Chickpeas Should Be Your Secret Weapon In The Kitchen
+Chickpeas Should Be Your Secret Weapon in the Kitchen

-Chickpeas deserve more love in Italian kitchens.
-Sure, they get lots of attention from our Mediterranean diet brethren, most notably in hummus, but there’s just not a lot of recognition given to the “ceci” on Italian menus and tables.
 We at Appetito hope to change that by championing the ceci on a regular basis.
 No, we are not part of some Chickpea Industrial Complex (though that would be cool); we heart ceci because they are full of nutrients, including high doses of zinc, which boosts immunity and fights inflammation.
 They are also super low-calorie, packed with protein (11 grams in one cup), damn filling and full of fiber (35 grams in a cup).
 Oh, and they are delicious and economical as well.

 When I lived in the hills south of Florence, the local bakery roasted ceci every Friday night.
 I adapted this custom to a scene in my novel Cucina Tipica: An Italian Adventure, to which Chef Cara DiFalco dedicated an episode of her Emmy-nominated show, Cara's Cucina.
-Her recipe and episode can be found here.

 Here's how I get my ceci on: